 Qualifications: BSc, MSc University of Canterbury, PhD University of Goettingen

-Terrestrial community ecology, with a particular focus on trophic interactions in both below- and aboveground invertebrate communities.
+I am a terrestrial community ecologist with a particular focus on trophic interactions in both belowground and aboveground invertebrate communities.
 My research centres on three major topics:

 - Global change ecology – impacts of drivers such as land use and climate change on community structure and ecosystem functioning.